yousefkullab/evaluate-news-article/README.md

 # Evaluate a News Article with Natural Language Processing
-This repository contains a project that allows you to evaluate a news article using Natural Language Processing (NLP).
-The project uses Webpack for bundling, an Express server for handling requests, and the Meaning Cloud API for NLP analysis.

-## Description
 The goal of this project is to provide a tool that analyzes the sentiment and other language-based attributes of a news article using the Meaning Cloud API's Natural Language Processing capabilities.
 It bundles the required JavaScript files using Webpack and utilizes an Express server to serve the application.

 ## Installation